BQL (group)

 BQL are a Slovene duo from Prevalje founded in 2016.
 It consists of two brothers; Rok (vocal, piano) and Anej Piletič (vocal, guitar).
 They are the first domestic artists at the Slovenian official singles charts SloTop50, who managed to hit the peak chart positions with two singles: one week with "Muza" and four weeks with "Heart of Gold".

 Career

 2010–2013: Slovenia's Got Talent

-Both brothers competed at Slovenia's Got Talent (Slovenija ima talent).
-Older Rok in 1st season (2010) and together with Matej Prikeržnik in 3rd season (2013).
-Younger Anej was one of the finalists in 4th season (2014).
+Both brothers have competed in Slovenia's Got Talent (Slovenija ima talent).
+The older brother, Rok, competed as a solo act in the 1st season (2010) and together with Matej Prikeržnik in the 3rd season (2013).
+The younger brother, Anej, was one of the finalists in 4th season (2014).

 In 2015 they began to publish various covers on social media together and "Ledena", a cover song of Slovenian alternative rock band Siddharta, draw the most attention of all.

 2016: First single

 In June 2016 they released their first single "Muza" (Muse), acoustic pop song with electronic layer under the name of BQL (short for be cool).
 Song was written and produced by Raay and his wife Marjetka Vovk, more known as duo Maraaya, recorded in their studio.
 The song became an instant hit which the fourth most played song of the year 2016 in Slovenia.

 It took the peak position at the Slovenian official singles charts SloTop50 and twenty-first position at the year end chart in 2016.
 On 1 September 2016 they released a YouTube video for the song.